 All personal injury cases require the plaintiff to prove negligence and liability.
 The type of evidence necessary to do so depends on how you sustained injuries, the available proof, and other factors.

-To prove negligence, as defined by the Legal Information Institute (LII), you may need to gather evidence to prove:
+To prove negligence, you may need to gather evidence to prove:

-Our team can help you retrieve evidence to support these arguments.
+Our personal injury attorneys in North Bergen can help you retrieve evidence to support these arguments.

 When Multiple Liable Parties Exist